-The Campus Safety Department is responsible for the registration of motor vehicles that park on College property, for the issuing of parking permits, and for the enforcement of parking regulations.
+Campus Safety is responsible for the registration of motor vehicles that park on College property, for the issuing of parking permits, and for the enforcement of parking regulations.
 The Business Office is responsible for the collection of parking fines.
 "Motor vehicle" refers to any motorized conveyance as described by the Vehicles Law of Illinois.
 The term includes cars, trucks, campers, motorcycles, and motor scooters.

 The College cannot be responsible for the safety or protection of motor vehicles, or their contents, while parked on College property or on city streets.

 The parking system is designed to administer and protect the parking privileges of registered permittees.
 Eligibility is restricted to faculty, students, staff, and sponsored visitors.

 Vehicles not displaying a valid parking permit or decal may be subject to towing unless special arrangements have been made with Campus Safety.

 While the parking privilege for permittees can be protected (through enforcement of rules), it cannot be guaranteed.
 The College reserves the right to suspend parking privileges for cause at any time.